Sky UK: Sky+ HD

-Sky 3D

-Sky began to broadcast programmes in 3D in April 2010.
-This included new 3D channels, including a Sky Sports 3D and Sky Movies 3D.
-Sky previously experimented with 3D broadcasting by broadcasting an Arsenal vs Manchester United football game live in 3D in nine pubs situated throughout the United Kingdom.

 Sky Q

 On 18 November 2015, Sky announced Sky Q, a range of products and services to be available in 2016.
 The Sky Q range consists of three set-top boxes (Sky Q 1TB, Sky Q 2TB and Sky Q Mini), a broadband router (Sky Q Hub) and mobile applications.

 The Sky Q set-top boxes introduce a new user interface, Wi-Fi hotspot functionality, Power-line and Bluetooth connectivity and a new touch-sensitive remote control.
 The Sky Q Mini set-top boxes connect to the Sky Q set-top boxes with a Wi-Fi or Power-line connection rather than receive their own satellite feeds.
 This allows all set-top boxes in a household to share recordings and other media.
 Sky Q Mini boxes are not capable of UHD playback due to hardware limitations.

 Sky Q became available to order on 9 February 2016.

 Unlike Sky, Sky+, and Sky+ HD boxes, Sky Q boxes remain the property of Sky and must be returned when the contract ends.
 Charges of up to £140 per item apply for unreturned items – Sky claims this charge does not buy the equipment, which must still be given back.